awesome/rfiddleHelper/README.md

 Installation
 =============
 Include this script in your blog, after you have included jquery.
-For every <code>&lt;pre&gt;</code> tag that you want to conver to a fiddle, you have to add the class "rfiddle" or "rfiddle-interactive".
+For every <code>&lt;pre&gt;</code> tag that you want to convert to a fiddle, you have to add the class "rfiddle" or "rfiddle-interactive".